WhiskeyCharlie/overfitting-viz/README.md

 1. Create a new virtual environment.
 This is an isolated environment to store all the dependencies, so as not to pollute your system with our specific dependencies.
 We assume you are running this command in the terminal, but graphical options exist within certain IDEs such as PyCharm.

-   Run: `virtualenv overfitting_venv` from the directory containing the downloaded files.
+   Run: `python3 -m venv overfitting_venv` from the directory containing the downloaded files.
 (If you get an error to the effect of "virtualenv" not being found, you probably need to install it.
 Find a recent guide on installation for your operating system of choice) This command creates the isolated environment that we will install our dependencies in.

 2. Activate the environment to begin using it.
 This step is platform specific.
-On Linux systems, the command should resemble
+On Linux systems, the command should resemble `source overfitting_venv/bin/activate`.
-   `source overfitting_venv/bin/activate`.
 We recommend finding an up-to-date guide for your Operating System (Windows, Mac, etc.).

 3. Install the requirements (Only required the first time you create the environment) with the command `pip install -r requirements.txt`

    This may take a while, as it downloads and installs numerous Python libraries.